Parlyy-101/Lipidomics/VolcanoPlot/Volcano_readme.md

   ![img/Metaboanalyst3.png](https://github.com/Parlyy-101/Lipidomics/blob/main/img/Metaboanalyst3.png)
 - Set the parameters as shown in this image:
   ![img/Metaboanalyst_volcano.png](https://github.com/Parlyy-101/Lipidomics/blob/main/img/Metaboanalyst_volcano.png)
 - Open the table and then go to "Download" and download the "volcano.csv" file available.
-This file should contain the fold change, log2FoldChange, adjusted p value and log10p values needed to recreate the volcano plot in R.
+This file should contain the fold change, log2FoldChange, adjusted p value and log10p values needed to recreate the volcano plot in R. (Please make sure that the log2fc and -log10p values are correct by conducting a brief verification.)
 - Make necessary changes to the headers to make the file more readable as shown [here](https://github.com/Parlyy-101/Lipidomics/blob/main/volcano.csv).